daddinuz/nongravitar/README.md

 During your journey pay attention to your vehicle, if it gets too damaged or if you finish the energy your journey will end, and you'll be lost in space!

-One last tip: the ray tractor is very useful, it will pull supplies from the ground but use it with caution because it will also attract bullets near you.
+One last tip: the tractor beam is very useful, it will pull supplies from the ground but use it with caution because it will also attract bullets near you; you cannot shoot while the tractor beam is active.

 **SpaceShip Controls:**